meta-llama/llama-recipes/recipes/use_cases/README.md

 ### RAG Chatbot Example (running [locally](./chatbots/RAG_chatbot/RAG_Chatbot_Example.ipynb) or on [OctoAI](../llama_api_providers/OctoAI_API_examples/RAG_Chatbot_example/RAG_Chatbot_Example.ipynb))
 A complete example of how to build a Llama 3 chatbot hosted on your browser that can answer questions based on your own data using retrieval augmented generation (RAG).
 You can run Llama2 locally if you have a good enough GPU or on OctoAI if you follow the note [here](../README.md#octoai_note).

+## [Sales Bot](./chatbots/sales_bot/SalesBot.ipynb): Sales Bot with Llama3 - A Summarization and RAG Use Case

+An summarization + RAG use case built around the Amazon product review Kaggle dataset to build a helpful Music Store Sales Bot.
+The summarization and RAG are built on top of Llama models hosted on OctoAI, and the vector database is hosted on Weaviate Cloud Services.